State-to-State Food Certification and Organic Farm Consumer Programs

 Utah Organic Certification System

 Utah’s Own connects consumers with local farmers, ranchers, food artisans, and other agricultural producers.
 When you buy from a Utah Producer, you strengthen the economy.
-Creating local jobs, increasing food security, and helping preserve farms, ranches, small businesses, and farmland.
+This creates local jobs, increases food security, and helps preserve farms, ranches, small businesses, and farmland.
 Helping preserve farms over time.
 This causes a ripple effect to ensure Utah will have farms and ranches for generations to come.

 Locally produced food is often higher in quality and freshness.
 Additionally, reducing the distance food travels reduces associated air pollution and greenhouse gas emissions.
 Production decentralization also links Local food systems to reduced food safety risks.
 Knowing your local producers gives you a stronger sense of place, relationships, trust, and pride within your community.
 Simply, with so many incredible producers in Utah, you’re bound to find something new to love.
 Above all, each time you buy these products, you choose to support the local Utah food supply.